-Obsessive Compulsive Disorder Symptoms and Addiction – Obsessive-compulsive disorder (OCD) is an anxiety disorder characterized by recurring thoughts that induce irrational fears and anxiety.
+Obsessive compulsive disorder (OCD) is an anxiety disorder characterized by recurring thoughts that induce irrational fears and anxiety.
 People with OCD repeated engage in compulsive behaviors and rituals such as counting items, excessive hand washing, or organizing.

 Executing these behaviors offers temporary relief while they are being performed, but anxiety returns soon after they are suspended.
 OCD is a highly disruptive disorder that can overwhelm an individual’s life and prevent him or her from enjoying many of life’s potentially more rewarding activities.